sijnstra/agon-docs/docs/programming.md

 This is BBC BASIC from Richard Russell, and it has a direct line of heritage back to the original BBC Micro, and is based on the source code of the version from 1987 that ran on the Z80 second processor.

 The Agon port of BBC Basic provides a familiar yet powerful language used by beginners and experts alike.
-It runs directly on the Agon computer and is often started automaticaly by many users with a command in the `autoexec.txt` file.
+It runs directly on the Agon computer and is often started automatically by many users with a command in in their system boot script `./MOS.md#boot-script`.

+BBC Basic is available in two versions: Z80 version with a memory limit of 64k, and ADL version using all memory available.

+More information on these can be found here: https://github.com/breakintoprogram/agon-bbc-basic or https://github.com/breakintoprogram/agon-bbc-basic-adl

+Or, for a quick update of your current version:

-Download from here (16bit mode): https://github.com/breakintoprogram/agon-bbc-basic
+Download from here (Z80 version): https://github.com/breakintoprogram/agon-bbc-basic/releases/latest

-Download from here (ADL mode): https://github.com/breakintoprogram/agon-bbc-basic-adl
+Download from here (ADL version): https://github.com/breakintoprogram/agon-bbc-basic-adl/releases/latest

 In addition, there is a port of Richard Russell's BASIC V available.
 Although it runs in Z80 mode (ie. limited to 64k of memory), BASIC V includes several new keywords, and supports a handful of useful new programming structures.